Chengwen/medguide-ai/SLIDES_OUTLINE.md

 Answer:

 AI is used in two layers.
 First, the prototype uses AI-style logic for symptom classification, dynamic follow-up, rule-based risk triage, and structured output.
-Second, the result page can call the OpenAI Responses API to generate a triage-facing smart summary when an API key is configured.
+Second, the result page can call the OpenRouter OpenAI-compatible API using `minimax/minimax-m2.5:free` to generate a triage-facing smart summary when an API key is configured.

 ### Q3.
 How are the quantified benefits calculated?